agb32/cosmadoc/docs/source/cosma.md

 The COSMA systems run security hardened DiRAC Linux.

 The login details are:
-- cosma5: login.cosma.dur.ac.uk or login5.cosma.dur.ac.uk (round-robin to login5a and login5b)
+- cosma5: login.cosma.dur.ac.uk or login5.cosma.dur.ac.uk
 - cosma7: login7.cosma.dur.ac.uk (round-robin to login7a, login7b and login7c)
 - cosma8: login8.cosma.dur.ac.uk (round-robin to login8a, login8b)

 All systems use a global slurm batch system.
 Submission to any queue (cosma, cosma7, cosma8, etc) can be done from any login node.